ngudbhav/excel-to-mysql/readme.md

 Supported Excel formats are XLS/XLSX

 # Usage
 The Database must already be created in MYSQL.
-A non-existent table name should be provided.
+A table name should be provided.

 # Spreadsheet Format
 Please have a look at the sample Excel sheets provided to have a clear view of the File. <a href="https://go.microsoft.com/fwlink/?LinkID=521962">Microsoft Sample Sheet</a>